-William W. Johnstone was an incredible talent that dabbled in a ton of different types fiction during his 65 years around the sun.
+William W. Johnstone was an incredible talent that dabbled in a ton of different genres during his 65 years around the sun.
 From early endeavors in the horror realm to explosive action series' like 'Out of the Ashes', his writing style simply never let up.
 He loved to write and his passion and enthusiasm poured out on each and every page.
 Johnstone passed away in 2004 but his legacy lives on.
 The Johnstone empire continues to grow and expand based on a revolving door of hired authors that have assumed the "house name" of Johnstone.

 One of Johnstone's enduring legacies is the Jensen family.
 This lengthy and all-consuming mythology of Johnstone books (both under William and J.A.) began in 1984 with this first book, "The Last Mountain Man", published by Zebra.
 The book introduces us to two characters that will remain a part of the Johnstone collaboration for over 30 years - Preacher and Smoke.

 The debut book begins with young Smoke Jensen working on the family farm in Missouri.
 Conditions are abysmally bad at this point in the 1800s, just after the end of the Civil War.
 Smoke's mother has passed away from illness, his brother has been killed in the war and his father, Emmett, is just coming home from years of fighting the Union.
 After a quick reunion, the two decide on a fresh start and abandon the farm.
 Emmett wants the two of them to push westward into the mountains.
 Unfortunately, neither of them are aware of the dangers in exploring the far west.